cyxzheng/cyxzheng.github.io/_pages/google.md

 # Research

-I came up with 5 questions that I asked to 10 fellow undergraduate students.
+I came up with 5 questions that I asked to 10 fellow undergraduate students, between the ages of 18-24.
 I wanted to figure out what was important to them when it came to joining student organizations, how they search for them, and whether or not they ever considered proposing a new organization.

 1. Why do you join student organizations?
 2. What’s important to you when picking an organization?
 3. How do you search for organizations to join?
 4. What makes you decide/not decide to join an organization that’s interesting to you?
 5. Have you ever considered starting an organization?
 Why or why not?

+### Risks and considerations

+Due to the limited time available for this exercise, I am aware that 10 people is not representative of the entire student demographic.
+I will take this into account, and do my best to make decisions without bias.

 # Insights